Good understanding

 1989.

-The title refers to the artist's concerns about social harmony: the human figure, omnipresent in his early work, returns to illustrate an irenic theme.
+The title refers to the artist's concerns about social harmony: the human figure, omnipresent at the beginning, returns to illustrate an irenic theme.

-Exhibition catalogue Dubrunfaut and the renaissance of tapestry, paintings, drawings, paintings, Museum of Fine Arts of Mons, 1982-1983.
+Exhibition catalog Dubrunfaut and the tapestry renaissance, paintings, drawings, paintings, Museum of Fine Arts Mons, 1982-1983.